StephenKrewson/hathi-images/README.md

 - Community Week slides: `presentations/ACS_2020-HT-Community-Week`
 - Complete 1800-1850 [image dataset](https://console.cloud.google.com/storage/browser/hathitrust-full_1800-50) on Google Cloud Storage

+Once the dissertation is submitted, I would like to update the Zenodo:

+- Include Jupyter notebooks for working with PixPlot
+- Standardize the image names

+However, this is a low priority.
+The update really only makes sense if I'm able to move to a PixPlot-based workflow where the data can be shared.
+This is a legal question and one I can take up once I have my PhD.

+The important task for now is to write an engaging synthesis in the diss. of how these methods can motivate new research questions from the educational/ephemeral print archive.

 ## Local and VM environments

 N.B.
 Check the `_datasets` and `_image-labeling` folders on my computer for additional resources, such as `ivpy` montage tool.